 Each Project is in turn divided in teams that represent different functional areas relevant for a project.
 Each functional area has an appointed Team Lead, who can be a member or a contributor, that manages the day-to-day activities.

-These various functional areas stay interconnected through the use of project management tools (currently we are using ClickUp which can be found at: https://app.clickup.com/6902024).
+These various functional areas stay interconnected through the use of project management and collaborative tools.
 This might change as we find and utilize more effective tools in the future.
 This maximises transparency and effective tracking of project progress/milestones.
 Updates to projects, milestones and progress on various work areas needs to be updated here on a regular basis.

 Teams are expected to meet at least once a fortnight to discuss their various work area and maintain cohesiveness as an agile and effective group.
 These can occur offline, online or potentially through a mixture.
 Some people will be involved across multiple project teams but should have one key focus area within the organisation.
 Examples of functional areas could be: Funding, marketing, business development, UI, development, partnerships, finances and people/culture.